UST-QuAntiL/qprov/README.md

 [![build images](https://github.com/UST-QuAntiL/QProv/workflows/build%20images/badge.svg)](https://github.com/orgs/UST-QuAntiL/packages?repo_name=QProv)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A provenance system for quantum computing.
+A provenance system for quantum computing, which allows collecting and analyzing important provenance data types about quantum computations.

-Please refer to the [documentation](docs) for details of the possible usage of the system.

 The underlying provenance data model of the QProv system can be found [here](docs/data-model).
+Therefore, it can be used to support different use cases, such as selecting suitable quantum hardware for the execution of a quantum circuit, providing a basis for transpiler and optimizer, or finding the origins of errors in quantum computations.

+Please refer to the [documentation](docs) for details of the possible usage of the system, as well as details to set up the system for development.

 ## Build